 Many thanks to Richard Everard OBE DL, who planted the tree on behalf of the village.
 Also many thanks to Judy Hodgetts, Jess Oakden, the Jubilee Committee, the Parish Council and the Marriott Green team for their support in making this happen.

-Judy and Jess, our resdent tree wardens, chose an english native tree, a crab apple (malus) called Comtesse de Paris with white blossom and yellow fruit.
+Judy and Jess, our resident tree wardens, chose an English native tree, a crab apple (malus) called Comtesse de Paris with white blossom and yellow fruit.

 On the sad passing of the Queen, a number of residents placed flowers under the Beech Tree near Marriott Green.
 These were collected and composted so that they could be included with the soil used to plant our Jubilee tree.